Max-Z80/react-combo-search/README.md

 # react-combo-search

-React component encapsulating the logic for filtering with select dropdown and text / dates.
+React component encapsulating the logic for filtering with select dropdown and text / dates / select.
 Comes with [react-combo-select](https://www.npmjs.com/package/react-combo-select) and [react-datetime](https://www.npmjs.com/package/react-datetime) out of the box, but can take render props for select and date picker so you are not forced to use these two packages.